aapzu/strends/README.md

 ## What is Strends?

-* Strends is my university’s practical work in programming.
-With Strends you can stream interesting Twitter hashtags, and compare them.
+* With Strends you can stream interesting Twitter hashtags, and compare them.
 It is great for example defining trends in some field.
 Strends is created in Node with Express.js.

 ## How to use Strends?
 * Navigate to the main directory of Strends